matteyeux/easymobiledevice/README.md

 This utility works for Linux and OS X.
 A Windows version will come later this year (I hope).
-A perl version has been already released.
+A perl version has been already released.<br>

 #TODO